Medical Editor: John P. Cunha, DO, FACOEP

 Hepatobiliary disorders: hepatotoxicity

-Investigations: hepatic transaminases increased, blood alkaline phosphatase increased, international normalized ratio increased.
+Investigations: hepatic transaminases increased, blood alkaline phosphatase increased, international normalized ratio increased, blood lactate dehydrogenase increased, gamma-glutamyl transferase increased

 Metabolism and nutrition disorders: hypoglycemia